-I understand.
-No problem.
-Third time. (laughter; applause) The amazing likeness of this Rabbinical Assembly and an out-of-order

-Baptist convention is very obvious, and I feel right at home about five minutes in to the railroaded motions that went through with no opposition allowed. (laughter)

-I want to say that it is a great honor for me to be here -- and I mean that, that is not a trite statement but sincerely from my heart -- as one who was raised up in Virginia.
-And if you had time to read Merrill Simon's book, that we ask Merrill [00:13:00] to help us -- we paid the bill to send to you -- for the purpose of your knowing where we came from and where we are, and hopefully where we're headed and why.
-Having grown up in Virginia, and having grown up in a very provincial attitude and lifestyle and relationship, to be here, speaking before hundreds of rabbis who, in my estimate, are such a vital part of the American fabric, considering where I come from -- and I won't go into that beyond this statement -- I'm honored.
-And I want to thank you, each of you, for allowing me to come.
-And though we may not agree on every issue, I want you to know that I sincerely love you and it's my great honor and privilege to be here in your midst, and I hope that tonight I can share a few things, as will Marc, that will help us perhaps to better understand who we are and where we fit, not just [00:14:00] into the present, but into the future for both of our communities.
+Third time.
+The amazing likeness of this Rabbinical Assembly and an outof-order Baptist Convention is very obvious and I feel right at home about five minutes into the railroaded motions that went through with no opposition allowed.
+I want to say that it is a great honor for me to be here.
+I mean that, that is not a trite statement, but sincerely from my heart as one who was raised up in Virginia, and if you have had time to read Merrill Simon's book that we asked Merrill to help us, we paid the bill, to send to you for the purpose of your knowing where we came from and where we are and hopefully where we are headed and why.
+Having grown up in Virginia and having grown up in a very provincial attitude and life style and relationship, to be here speaking before hundreds of rabbis who, in my estimate, are such a vital part of the American fabric.
+Considering where I come from, and I won't go into that beyond this statement.
+I am honored, and I want to thank you, each of you for allowing me to come.
+We may not agree on every issue.
+I want you to know that I sincerely love you and its my great honor and privilege to be here in your midst and I hope that tonight I can share a few things, as well Marc, that will help us perhaps to better understand who we are and where we fit, not just into the present but into the future, for both of our communities.

-I've just returned last week from our fifteenth tour of Israel.
+I have just returned, last week, from our fifteen tour of Israel.
 We carried a group of some 830 pilgrims through the land.
 We go each year.
 We stay in Jerusalem for most of the tour except for our visit into the Galilee.
-We employee Israeli guides, we travel on Israeli buses, we bring members of the Israeli government -- if and when they can -- to address our group, as happened this last experience, the purpose being to bring pastors, ministers, religious leaders from our community to the land of the Bible, to Israel, to meet the people, as well as the land, and come back truly committed to the Zionist commitment that is at our breast.
-That did happen again this year, and we were very delighted to have [00:15:00] Mr. [Moshe Aron?] speaking to us.
-We were very privileged to meet with the prime minister and the deputy prime minister, and to have Mr. Sharon speak to our group.
-We were delighted to have [Harry Hurwitz?] participate in a national live satellite show from Jerusalem that covers the nation on the final Sunday night of our tour there, and to discuss what is affecting Israel today.
+We employ Israeli guides, we travel on Israeli busses, we bring members of the Israeli government, if and when they can, to address our group, as happened this last experience.
+The purpose being to bring pastors, ministers, legislators from our community to the Land of the Bible, to Israel, to meet the people as well as the Land and come back truly committed to the Zionist commitment that is in our breast.
+That did happen again this year, and we were very delighted to have Mr. Moshe Arons speaking to us, we were very privileged to meet with the Prime Minister, the Deputy Prime Minister and to have Mr. Sharon speak to our group.

+We were delighted to have Harry Horowitz participate in a national live satellite show from Jerusalem that covered the nation on the final Sunday night of our tour there and to discuss what is affecting Israel today.